Yanase (car dealership): 1990s and forward

-In 1992 the European and North American companies whose products were imported by Yanase wanted to directly import vehicles to Japan.
-As of 2000, GM, Volkswagen and Audi directly import vehicles but allow their products to be sold at Yanase dealerships.
-As of 2005, Mercedes-Benz, Volvo, and BMW reached similar agreements with Yanase.
-Yanase therefore focuses on its European and American car dealership network, facing new rivals such as Seibu Department Stores.
+In 1992, the Volkswagen Group, whose products were Yanase's main business, cut their ties with the company in order to directly distribute vehicles in Japan.
+Yanase shifted to selling Opels beginning in 1993 (and other GM products), but the brand was not successful enough to sustain the company.
+As of 2000, Yanase worked out a deal where Audi directly imported their vehicles but allowed their products to be sold at Yanase dealerships as well.
+Volkswagen and Opel followed suit shortly thereafter; as of 2005, Mercedes-Benz, Volvo, and BMW reached similar agreements with Yanase.
+Yanase therefore focuses on its European and American car dealership network as it faces new rivals, such as Seibu Department Stores.
+As of 2005, when Yanase relinquished the license to import Unimogs, they stopped being an importer, completing the change to being a distributor network.

 Yanase also sells used North American and European vehicles through their "Brand Square" locations throughout Japan.